mrj0nesmtl/sheltr-v2/public/docs/project/status_report.md

 ## Situational Abstract
 Following successful implementation of geolocation features, platform status monitoring, and enhanced token analytics, SHELTR platform focus shifts to real-time data integration.
 Recent completions include role-specific map implementations, standardized chart system with height constraints, and consolidated platform monitoring supporting consistent user experiences across all interfaces.

+## Project History
+SHELTR began as a vision to revolutionize charitable giving through technology.
+Initial phases focused on establishing a robust core system, integrating blockchain for transparency, and developing a user-friendly interface.
+With the foundation set, the project has evolved to include advanced analytics and real-time data capabilities.

 ## Recent Updates
 | Component | Status | Details |
 |-----------|---------|---------|